tfgg/yournextmep/_candidates/eu2014/green/chris-were.md

 person: chris-were
 region: wales
 party: green
-title: Wales - Green Party - Chris Were
+title: Chris Were is running for MEP in Wales for the Green Party
 incumbent: false
 ---